 - 22″ Planar touch screen displaying all dials, gauges and switches

 - Buttkicker Gamer 2 vibration transducer

-I also wear a HyperX Cloud X headset, connected with a ROCCA Juke USB sound card adapter, when flying with air traffic control (VATSIM).
+I also wear a HyperX Cloud X headset, connected with a ROCCA Juke USB sound card adapter.

 This simulator rig is built into a standard closet in a spare room.
 I originally used corrugated plastic panels above and on the sides to make it feel enclosed; it’s open in the back.
 I’ve since rebuilt the entire cockpit enclosure to have side walls where I’ve mounted two of my 32″ flat panel displays (roughly in the same position as windows in a Cessna 172), with a roof overhead.